react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 - Drawer
 - Stack Navigator with two screens: Screen showing bottom navigation and Details of a tweet
-- Bottom navigation with 3 tabs: Feed, Notifications and Messages
+- Bottom navigation with 3 tabs: Feed, Notifications, and Messages

 I will focus this guide on a React Navigation and React Native Paper integration.
-It means I won't show you how to build all of the components necessary to create such app, but you can always check the full implementation in the [github repo](https://github.com/Trancever/twitterClone).
+It means I won't show you how to build all of the components necessary to create such an app, but you can always check the full implementation in the [github repo](https://github.com/Trancever/twitterClone).

 Let's get started!

 ## Getting started

 I assume you already have an [Expo](https://expo.io/) project running locally.
 If not, make sure to create one.
-I choosed Expo over plain React-Native, because it includes most of the dependencies that we need so there is less work to do for us.
+I chose Expo over plain React-Native because it includes most of the dependencies that we need so there is less work to do for us.

 Let's install React Native Paper, React Navigation v5 and other required dependencies.